 - Fix a computer problem.

 - Perform administrative tasks.

-Remote desktop connectivity relies upon any of a number of protocols, including Remote Desktop Protocol (RDP), Virtual Network Computing (VNC), NX technology and Independent Computing Architecture (ICA).
+A remote desktop connection relies upon any of a number of protocols, including Remote Desktop Protocol (RDP), virtual network computing (VNC), NX technology and Independent Computing Architecture (ICA).

-Remote desktop software exists for most operating systems and platforms, including handheld computing devices.
+Remote desktop access software exists for most operating systems and platforms, including hand-held computing devices.
 Microsoft and Apple each have a product called "Remote Desktop."
 Other remote desktop products include Citrix XenApp, CrossLoop, Jaadu (for the iPhone and iPod Touch), GoToMyPC, pcAnywhere and Chicken of the VNC.